SaranyaVelu-SK/React/README.md

 # 3️⃣0️⃣ HOOKS:
     React hooks are normal javascript functions which are prebuilt with super powers

+## 🔹 Hooks Are Exclusive to Functional Components

+- **Hooks are exclusive to functional components**.
+They were introduced to give functional components the ability to manage state, handle lifecycle methods, and perform other operations that were previously only available in class components.

+## 🔹 What Can Class Components Do?

+- Class components **cannot** use hooks directly.
+However, class components can still use state, lifecycle methods, and other features without hooks.

   ## 1️⃣useMemo:
         i) "useMemo is a React Hook that memoizes the result of a computation and recalculates it only when its dependencies change. ii) It’s mainly used to optimize performance for expensive calculations like filtering, sorting, or processing large datasets.